 Pastor Dalapathi ministered in this village and was deeply concerned about the people’s situation.
 While he worked hard to share Christ’s love with the people, it was difficult to break through, and he could see they desperately needed clean water.

 Providing Clean Water, Hope Through a Well

-By God’s grace, Pastor Dalapathi and the believers did not lose hope.
+By God’s grace, Gospel for Asia Pastor Dalapathi and the believers did not lose hope.
 Instead, they prayed and something changed: God provided a Jesus Well for their village.
 It was an amazing answer to prayer.
 Suddenly, the villagers had clean, safe water ready and accessible.
 But this gift had a far greater impact.